Understanding Self-Supervised Learning via Gaussian Mixture Models: Problem setup

-\paragraph{Task Formulation.} We consider the task of learning a \enquote{good} representation function $f(.)$ for points $\vx$ drawn from a data distribution.
+We consider the task of learning a \enquote{good} representation function for points $\vx$ drawn from a data distribution.
 Informally, such a function should map the data onto a lower-dimensional subspace while preserving the class information.
 For tractability, we restrict $f$ to the class of linear mappings; $\vx \mapsto \vA^T\vx$, where $\vA \in \mathbb{R}^{d\times r}$.
 In this setup, we will show that self-supervised methods can learn the optimal mapping for this task.
-The standard approach for learning such a mapping is using spectral algorithms~\cite{kannan2009spectral} (See Sec~\ref{subsec:spectralmethods} for details).
-We compare and contrast our results for self-supervised methods to well-known results for spectral methods.
+We compare and contrast our results for self-supervised methods to well-known results for supervised methods (e.g., LDA) and spectral methods.

+As the basis of our study, we consider data distributions following a Gaussian mixture model (GMM).
+Intuitively, each mixture component in GMM represents a class in data and we assume that components have a shared covariance. \begin{definition} A \textit{Shared Covariance Gaussian Mixture Model} (SharedGMM) parameterized by $\{w_k,\vmu_k,\vSigma\}_{k\in[K]}$ is defined as the probability distribution $F = \sum_{k\in[K]} w_k \mathcal{N}(\vmu_k,\vSigma)$ where $\sum_k w_k = 1$, $\vmu_k$ are the means and $\vSigma \in \mathbb{S}_{++}^d$ is the covariance matrix shared by the components. \end{definition} To complete our data model, we formalize the definition of \emph{augmentation}.
+Given a point $\vx$, its augmentation $\hat \vx$ is an independent sample from the mixture distribution with a \textit{bias} towards the underlying component of $\vx$.
+The bias implies that if $\vx$ is sampled from a component $z$, then its augmentation, on average, is more likely to be sampled from the same component $z$. \begin{definition} For a SharedGMM $F$ parameterized by $\{w_k,\vmu_k,\vSigma\}_{k\in[K]}$, we define its \emph{\jointdistribution} (AeD) $\hat{F}$, parameterized by $\{w_k,\vmu_k,\vSigma, \delta\}_{k\in[K]}$ as

+\end{definition} To elucidate, augmentation-enabled distribution (AeD) returns a pair of points $(\vx,\aug{\vx}) \sim \hat{F}$ in a two-step process.
+We first flip a coin with bias $\delta$.
+Based on the coin flip, we either sample twice from the same component or sample from possibly different components (chosen with probability $w_k$).
+The bias of the coin $\delta$ controls the correlation between $\vx$ and $\hat{\vx}$: $\delta = 0$ means $\vx$ and $\hat{\vx}$ are independent samples, while $\delta = 1$ means $\vx$ and $\hat{\vx}$ are independent draws from the same component.
+The definition ensures that the marginal of $\vx$ and $\hat{\vx}$ are equal to $F$ for any $\delta$.

+\textbf{Spectral versus self-supervised methods.} Our results corroborate the known advantages of self-supervised methods over spectral methods.
+Clearly, spectral methods learn linear mappings directly on the data samples $\vx \sim \mathcal D$, whereas, self-supervised methods operate on the augmented pairs $(\vx,\hat{\vx})\sim \mathcal{D}_{\mathrm{pair}}$.
+Consequently, their optimization problems differ in their target objectives: